Imprints of the nuclear symmetry energy on the tidal deformability of neutron stars: Summary and outlook

 \section{Summary and outlook}

-In summary, using the MDI EOS which has its SNM part and the low-density symmetry energy $E_{sym}(\rho)$ constrained by earlier data from heavy-ion reactions, we have investigated effects of the symmetry energy $E_{sym}(\rho)$ on the tidal deformability of coalescing binary neutron stars.
-For $1.4M_{\odot}$ neutron-star models, the tidal deformability $\lambda$ is found to be in the range of $\sim[1.7 - 3.9]\times 10^{36}$ (gr cm$^2$s$^2$).
-We have also examined the combined tidal effects of both components of neutron star binaries by calculating the weighted tidal deformability $\tilde{\lambda}$.
-These estimates are in excellent agreement with the recent constraints on the tidal deformability from the GW170817/AT2017gfo event.
-The GW170817 event provides an upper limit for the radius of canonical neutron stars.
+In summary, using the MDI EOS which has its SNM part and the low-density symmetry energy $E_{sym}(\rho)$ constrained by earlier data from heavy-ion reactions, we have investigated the effect of the symmetry energy $E_{sym}(\rho)$ on the tidal properties of coalescing binary neutron stars.
+For $1.4M_{\odot}$ neutron-star models, the dimensionless tidal deformability $\Lambda_{1.4}$ is found to be in the range of $\sim[292 - 680]$.
+These estimates based on nuclear laboratory data are in excellent agreement with the constraints on $\Lambda_{1.4}$ from the GW170817 event \cite{Abbott:2018exr}.
+The GW170817 event provides a limit for the radius of canonical neutron stars.
 It is consistent with but less restrictive than the earlier prediction based on the EOS partially constrained by the experimental data of heavy-ion reactions.
-Our findings in this work signify the coherent analyses of dense neutron-rich nuclear matter EOS underlying both nuclear laboratory experiments and astrophysical observations.
+We also investigated the effect of varying $E_{sym}(\rho)$, below and above $\rho_0$, on tidal properties of neutron stars and found that while $\Lambda_{1.4}$ is rather sensitive to this variation, many different combinations of large (small) $E_{sym}$ slope and small/negative (large/positive) $E_{sym}$ curvature yield the same $\Lambda_{1.4}$.
+Specifically, we studied the transition from stiff to soft $E_{sym}$ at $\rho_0$ and our findings suggest that even if such a low-density transition exists it would not be visible in the current GW170817 data.
+Therefore, additional probes including ones from terrestrial nuclear laboratories are required resolve this degeneracy and determine the precise density behavior of $E_{sym}$.
+In this respect, the results in this work signify the importance of coherent analyses of dense neutron-rich nuclear matter EOS underlying both nuclear laboratory experiments and astrophysical observations.